 - The Axis chemical plant is falling to pieces.
-It's little wonder that Jack Napier fell into a vat of chemicals.
-Justified: Jack turns on a bunch of the machines and makes them run at unsafe levels to create a diversion for the cops.
+It's little wonder that Jack Napier falls into a vat of chemicals.
+Justified, as Jack turns on a bunch of the machines and makes them run at unsafe levels to create a diversion for the cops.
 The vat full of chemicals?
-You can see it being filled in the background of several shots, as a result of these actions.
+You can see it being filled in the background of several shots as a result of these actions.
 Laser-Guided Karma indeed.

-- Offing the Annoyance: The Joker kills Bob for standing there while Joker was upset about Batman.
+- Offing the Annoyance: The Joker kills Bob apparently for standing there while he's upset at Batman.

 - Offscreen Karma: Commissioner Gordon informs everyone at the end that the rest of the Joker's gang (those not killed at the Axis Chemicals or the final battle) have been arrested by the police.

 - Those two muggers in the opening sequence when they realize that Batman is, to say the least, Not Quite Dead.

 - Jack Napier, when he finds himself in Batman's clutches at the factory.Jack Napier: Jesus!

 - Vinnie Ricorso on the steps of the courthouse. ("Hello, Vinnie.
 It's your Uncle Bingo.
 Time to pay the check!")

 - Bob, when Batman calls him out with a "come here" finger-wiggle beckoning.